mmenavas/docker-php-mssql/README.md

 ### Instructions:
 - Navigate to the CentOS directory that makes sense for your project.
 - Navigate to the PHP directory that makes sense for your project.
-- Download zip file and uncompress on the directory that you wish to 'dockerize'.
+- Download zip file and uncompress it on the directory that you wish to 'dockerize'.
 - Run `ahoy up` to start your local dev environment.
-- Run `ahoy --help` to get a list of available commands.
+- Run `ahoy --help` to see a list of available commands.
+- Run `ahoy ps` to view which ports on your host computer have been mapped to the apache and mysql containers.
+For example, if port 70888 has been mapped to port 443, you'll want to visit `https://localhost:70888` to view your site on the web browser.

 ### How does it work?
 Uncompressing the zip file creates the following directory structure: